yan-elena/agent-explanation/README.md

 ```
 Reach `http://localhost:3000/agent-explanation` from your browser to access the dashboard.

 2. Following the instructions presented in the **[Logger Component](https://github.com/yan-elena/agent-logging)** to generate the `log files` of your Jason or JaCaMo project.
-Once you have the log files, you can upload them to the Home Page.
+Run your application and retrieve the log files, then you can upload them to the Home Page.

 <img src="https://github.com/yan-elena/agent-explanation/assets/78790594/2f3ba3c4-bd31-41ea-bd5f-ff588ee9824f" width=50%>